Documentation

 ---|---|---|

-show | --- | Shows the module. |
+hide | --- | Hides the module if it is visible. |

-hide | --- | Hides the module. |
+show | --- | Shows the module if it is hidden. |

-getGapText | index - 1-based index of gap in table | Returns gap text entered by user. |
+getGapText | index - 1-based index of the gap | Returns the gap's text entered by the user. |

-getGapValue | index - 1-based index of gap in table | Returns gap text entered by user. |
+getGapValue | index - 1-based index of the gap | Returns the gap's text entered by the user. |

-markGapAsCorrect | index - 1-based index of gap in table | Mark gap as correct. |
+markGapAsCorrect | index - 1-based index of the gap | Marks the gap as correct. |

-markGapAsWrong | index - 1-based index of gap in table | Mark gap as wrong. |
+markGapAsWrong | index - 1-based index of the gap | Marks the gap as wrong. |

-markGapAsEmpty | index - 1-based index of gap in table | Mark gap as empty. |
+markGapAsEmpty | index - 1-based index of the gap | Marks the gap as empty. |

-enableGap | index - 1-based index of gap in table | Enables gap. |
+enableGap | index - 1-based index of the gap | Enables the gap. |

 enableAllGaps | --- | Enables all gaps. |

-disableGap | index - 1-based index of gap in table | Disables gap. |
+disableGap | index - 1-based index of the gap | Disables the gap. |

 disableAllGaps | --- | Disables all gaps. |

-getView | --- | Returns HTML element which is the container of the addon. |
+getView | --- | Returns an HTML element that is the container of the module. |

-isAllOK | --- | Returns true if all gaps are filled in correctly and there are no mistakes, otherwise false. |
+isAllOK | --- | Returns "true" if all gaps are filled in correctly and there are no mistakes; otherwise, it is "false". |

-isAttempted | --- | Returns true if any gap is filled in.
+isAttempted | --- | Returns "true" if any gap is filled in.
 This command will not work properly if the module has the 'Is not an activity' property selected. |

 Advanced Connector integration